Gunmen kill 4 in attack on lawmaker in northwest Pakistan - ExBulletin

 Gunmen kill 4 in attack on lawmaker in northwest Pakistan

-PESHAWAR, Pakistan (AP) Gunmen shot dead four people, including two policemen, in northwestern Pakistan in an attack on a provincial MP from former Prime Minister Imran Khan’s political party, police said .
+PESHAWAR, Pakistan — Gunmen shot dead four people, including two policemen, in northwestern Pakistan in an attack on a provincial MP from former Prime Minister Imran Khan’s political party, police said.

 Lawmaker Malik Liaqat Khan unrelated to Pakistan’s Tehreek-e-Insaf party Imran Khan was injured in the attack on Saturday night along with three other people and was hospitalized in the provincial capital of Peshawar, police said.